yuvabharathib/DAA_Module_23/EX 5A Minimum Cost Path.md

 ## Program:
 ```
 /*
-Program to implement to find the Minimum Cost Path Problem using  Naive recursive Approach.
+A program to implement to find the Minimum Cost Path Problem using a  Naive recursive Approach.

-.
 Developed by:
 Register Number:
 */